aimclub/Fedot.Industrial/README_en.rst

                                      rounding_order=3,
                                      metric_names=['f1', 'accuracy', 'precision', 'roc_auc'])

-More information about the API is available in the `documentation <https://fedotindustrial.readthedocs.io/en/latest/API/index.html>`__ section.
+More information about the API is available in the `documentation <https://github.com/aimclub/Fedot.Industrial/wiki>`__ section:

 Documentation and examples
 ==========================

-The comprehensive documentation is available on `readthedocs`_.
+The comprehensive documentation is available on `wikipage`_.

 Useful tutorials and examples can be found in the `examples`_ folder.